joeytwiddle/significant-white-space/README.md

 - `retainLineNumbers: true`

   Not yet implemented.
-Will track line-numbers whilst parsing, to produce more informative errors.
-Probably won't even be an option.
+Does not remove `}` lines, just empties them, so line numbers correspond in both sws and curled file.

 - `guessEndGaps: true`